adrienjoly/telegram-scribe-bot/README.md

 ### Options

-Set `telegram.onlyfromuserid` in your `.config.json` file and call `$ npm run deploy` again if you want the bot to only respond to that Telegram user identifier.
+Set `telegram.onlyfromuserid` in your `.config.json` file and call `$ make deploy-firebase` again if you want the bot to only respond to that Telegram user identifier.

 ## How to add a command